Simbul/clavicembalo/README.md

+# Clavicembalo

-This is a lightweight library to deal with basic musical concepts such as notes, chords and scales.
+Clavicembalo is a lightweight library to deal with basic musical concepts such as notes, chords and scales.

-This is pretty much a work in progress, so the interface is not refined as it could be.
-Hic sunt leones ;)
+This is very much a work in progress, so the interface is not refined as it could be. *Hic sunt leones* ;)

 ## Installation